isomerpages/moe-princesselizabeth/_our-curriculum/ICT & Innovation.md

 <h3>Educational Technology (EdTech) &amp; Innovation</h3>
 <p>To ensure our students become digitally empowered, future ready learners,
-self-directed learners and empathetic innovators, the school has devised a progressive six-year ICT competencies based on New Media Literacy (NML) Baseline Standards and EdTech Masterplan 2023 Digital Competencies.
+self-directed learners and empathetic innovators, the school has devised a progressive six-year ICT competencies based on EdTech Masterplan 2030 Digital Competencies and Technological Skills.
 These competencies are seamlessly integrated into core subject areas, electives and our Interdisciplinary Project Work (IPW).</p>
 <p>Additionally, to develop the next generation of future-ready innovators
 and 21st century competencies, the school offers a range of engaging activities for all students that foster the value of empathy, critical and inventive